laiamanda/laiamanda/README.md

 - 👋 Hi, I’m @laiamanda (she/her/hers)
 - 👀 I’m interested in web development, UX/UI, and cyber-security
-- 🌱 Currently learning TailwindCSS.
+- 🌱 Currently learning data analytics with Python.
 I hope to learn TailwindCSS, Sass, Latex and data visualization using Python this year
 - 💞️ I’m looking to collaborate on some fun projects this year
 - 🏆 My 2023 goals is to experiment, and try new things
 - 🎉 In 2022, I mentored at 5 hackathons.
 Learned Typescript & Python.
 Redid my CV.
 Worked on a CookBook Web App.